Graduate Research Assistant

 Advisor: Professor Hassan Salarieh

-Sharif University of Technology, Control Laboratory
+Control Laboratory, Sharif University of Technology, Tehran, Iran

 My Ph.D. research focused on developing new systematic dimensionality reduction (feature extraction and selection) methods for data with complex nonlinear dependencies.
 This work bridges the gap between linear interpretability and nonlinear modeling power, providing new theoretical insights and practical tools for data representation.
 The resulting algorithms provide: